marykka/marykka.github.io/index.markdown

 Hi, I am Mariia Tikhomirova, Berlin-based UX writer.

 I help business to communicate with users through text.
 With expertise in pscychology create for human-oriented interfaces copy that works.
+Posts on this page show examples of my recent work.

 Looking forward for a new projects in Berlin.
 Welcome to contact me via [LinkedIn](https://www.linkedin.com/in/mariiatikhomirova/).